curbengh/urlhaus-filter/README.md

 Please report new malware URL to the upstream maintainer through https://urlhaus.abuse.ch/api/#submit.

-This repo is not endorsed by Abuse.sh.
+This repo is not endorsed by Abuse.ch.

 ## Cloning